jometzg/appgatewaywebapp/readme.md

 ## The web app
 ![alt text](https://github.com/jometzg/appgatewaywebapp/blob/master/web-app.png "private web app front end")

-As can be seen, this is a simple web app that has two menus:
+As can be seen, this is a simple web app that has some menus:
 * Weather (ACI) - calls one of the web APIs in the target VNet to return some weather-related JSON.
 This one is ACI hosted
 * Weather (web app) - As above, but hosted my Azure app services
 * IP Address - calls an internet hosted web API that is at [What is my IP Address](https://ifconfig.co/)